snagasuri/autodoc-testing/README.md

 **2. Key modifications or additions:**
 • The README.md file was updated with new content about Autodoc and its functionality.
-• The "Latest Update" section was corrected from "Unknown file" to "README.md".
+• The "Latest Update" section was updated to reflect the new README.md file.

 **3. Impact on existing documentation:** No significant impact on existing documentation, as the update primarily focuses on introducing the Autodoc functionality.